BlackWasp

 Spaghetti Code

-The goto statement is a simple command that unconditionally transfers the control of the program to another statement elsewhere in the code.
-The command is criticised often with some people advocating its removal from all high-level programming languages because it can lead to spaghetti code.
+The goto statement is a simple command that unconditionally transfers the control of the program to another statement.
+The command is often criticised with some developers advocating its removal from all high-level programming languages because it can lead to spaghetti code.
 This occurs when there are so many goto statements or similar jump statements that the code becomes difficult to read and maintain.
-However, there are many programmers who point out that the goto statement, when used carefully, provides an elegant solution to some problems.
+However, there are programmers who point out that the goto statement, when used carefully, provides an elegant solution to some problems.

 Basic Syntax

 The basic syntax of the goto statement is very simple.
-Firstly a label must be created at some point in the code.
-This label is the destination for the jump.
-A label is defined by simply providing a name for the label followed by a colon symbol (:).
-The goto statement references the label as shown in the following example code:
+Firstly a label must be created at within the code.
+This becomes the destination for the jump.
+A label is defined by providing a name followed by a colon (:).
+The goto statement references the label as shown below:

 Console.WriteLine("This will get outputted.");